Striking workers at Kellogg’s just got a new addition to their picket line: Labor Secretary Marty Walsh

-U.S. Secretary of Labor Marty Walsh met on Wednesday with union Kellogg’s workers at the cereal company’s Lancaster, Pennsylvania plant who have been on strike since October 5, a show of solidarity from the secretary, who himself is a longtime union member.
+U.S. Secretary of Labor Marty Walsh met on Wednesday with union Kellogg’s workers at the cereal company’s Lancaster, Pennsylvania, plant who have been on strike since October 5, in a show of solidarity from the secretary, who himself is a longtime union member.

-The workers are some of the 1,400 union Kellogg’s employees across four cereal plants—in Lancaster as well as Omaha, Nebraska; Battle Creek, Michigan; and Memphis, Tennessee—who have been striking over their loss of quality healthcare, retirement benefits, and holiday and vacation pay, says to Anthony Shelton, president of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM).
+The workers are some of the 1,400 union Kellogg’s employees across four cereal plants—in Lancaster as well as Omaha, Nebraska; Battle Creek, Michigan; and Memphis, Tennessee—who have been striking over their loss of quality healthcare, retirement benefits, and holiday and vacation pay, says Anthony Shelton, president of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM).

 US Secretary of Labor @marty_walsh on the picketline with @lancbctgm374g! #Solidarity #Striketober pic.twitter.com/ZG90DvP987